 - 3.31 The requirement for an internal audit function for authorities is implied by section 151 of the Local Government Act 1972, which requires that authorities "make arrangements for the proper administration of their financial affairs".
-The Accounts and Audit Regulations 1996 (SI 1996/590), regulation 5, more specifically require that a "relevant body shall maintain an adequate and effective system of internal audit of their accounting records and control systems". - 3.32 Accordingly, internal audit is an independent and objective appraisal function established by the Authority for reviewing the system of internal control.
+The Accounts and Audit Regulations 1996 (SI 1996/590), regulation 5 2006, more specifically require that a "relevant body shall must maintain an adequate and effective system of internal audit of their its accounting records and control systems of its system of internal control in accordance with proper practice in relation to internal controls". - 3.32 Accordingly, internal audit is an independent and objective appraisal function established by the Authority for reviewing the system of internal control.
 It examines, evaluates and reports on the adequacy of internal control as a contribution to the proper, economic, efficient and effective use of resources.

-- 3.33 The key controls for internal audit are: - (a) that it is independent in its planning and operation - (b) the head of internal audit has direct access to all levels of management and to elected Members - (c) the internal auditors comply with the Auditing Practices Board's guideline Guidance for Internal Auditors, as interpreted by CIPFA's Code of Practice for Internal Audit in Local Government in the United Kingdom.
+- 3.33 The key controls for internal audit are: - (a) that it is independent in its planning and operation; - (b) the head of internal audit has direct access to all levels of management and to elected Members; and - (c) the internal auditors comply with the Auditing Practices Board's guideline Guidance for Internal Auditors, as interpreted by CIPFA's Code of Practice for Internal Audit in Local Government in the United Kingdom.

 - 3.34 To carry out an internal audit on whatever basis he determines of the financial and related operations of the Authority and its Services and Officers.
-In determining the manner in which the Audit is undertaken, the chief financial officer will have regard to his/her statutory responsibilities under section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations as delegated, and any guidelines issued by C.I.P.F.A. - 3.35 To ensure that internal auditors have the authority to: - (a) access Authority premises at reasonable times - (b) access all assets, records, documents, correspondence and control systems - (c) receive any information and explanation considered necessary concerning any matter under consideration - (d) require any employee of the Authority to account for cash, stores or any other Authority asset under his control - (e) access records belonging to third parties, such as contractors, when required
+In determining the manner in which the Audit is undertaken, the chief financial officer will have regard to his/her statutory responsibilities under section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations as delegated, and any guidelines issued by C.I.P.F.A. - 3.35 To ensure that internal auditors have the authority to: - (a) access Authority premises at reasonable times; - (b) access all assets, records, documents, correspondence and control systems; - (c) receive any information and explanation considered necessary concerning any matter under consideration; - (d) require any employee of the Authority to account for cash, stores or any other Authority asset under his control; - (e) access records belonging to third parties, such as contractors, when required; and